 - ulcers in the mouth

-While these symptoms can closely resemble that of other illnesses, it is best to speak with a doctor if a person
+While these symptoms can closely resemble those of other illnesses, people who have had exposure to HIV should speak with a healthcare professional if they experience them.

-Some symptoms, such as a rash and mouth sores, are more likely to be related to HIV than the flu.
+Some symptoms, such as rash or mouth sores, are more likely to be related to HIV than the flu.

-At this time, HIV is not reproducing as rapidly as it was in the early stages.
-A person may not have a fever or other acute HIV symptoms, but the virus is continuing to replicate.
+In the clinical latency stage, HIV does not reproduce as rapidly as before.
+A person may not have a fever or other acute symptoms, but the virus continues to replicate.

-Ideally, a person with HIV will receive a diagnosis in the early stages so that they can seek treatment.
-For many people, treatment means the condition remains in stage 2 for the rest of their life.
+Ideally, a person living with HIV should receive a diagnosis during the first two stages and seek treatment.
+For many people, treatment makes the condition effectively

-If a person does not receive treatment, the virus can continue to replicate in their body and will progress in about 10 years to AIDS, which is stage 3.
+If a person does not receive treatment, the virus continues to replicate in their body and will progress in about 10 years to AIDS, which is stage 3.
 In some cases, reaching this stage can take a shorter time.

-A person living with AIDS is more vulnerable to infections because their immune system does not work properly.
-The immune system cannot fight off the HIV infection and other bacteria, viruses, or fungi, making a person prone to potentially life-threatening illnesses.
+A person with AIDS is more vulnerable to infections because their immune system has weakened and does not work properly.
+It cannot fend off HIV and other bacteria, viruses, or fungi, exposing someone to life threatening illnesses.

-A fever can be one of the first symptoms of an acute HIV infection.
-A person may experience other flu-like symptoms for anywhere between a week and a month.
+Fever can be one of the first symptoms of an acute HIV infection.
+A person may also experience other flu-like symptoms for a week to a month.

-Anyone who thinks they may have come into contact with HIV should speak to a doctor about testing, regardless of whether they have symptoms.
+Anyone who thinks they may have had exposure to HIV should speak with a doctor about getting tested for it, even if they do not have symptoms.

-With innovations in medical treatment, HIV is a manageable health condition.
-Many people with HIV who receive successful treatment live long and healthy lives.
+With the latest innovations in medical treatment, HIV has become a manageable health condition.
+People living with the infection can arrange treatment and go on to live long and healthy lives.